tuengominh/tuengominh.github.io/_tinkering/2020-11-30-node-red-iot-dashboard.md

 highlight: 0
 active: 1
 topic: code
-tags: [internet-of-things, mqtt, node-red, arduino, python, esp32, environment-sensor, proximity-sensor, photosensor, piezoelectric-actuator, electroluminescence-actuator]
+tags: [iot, mqtt, node-red, arduino, esp32, environment-sensor, proximity-sensor, photo-sensor, piezoelectric-actuator, electroluminescence-actuator]
 ---

 <p>During the <a href="http://academy.cba.mit.edu/classes/networking_communications/index.html">Networking and Communications</a> week of the Fab Academy, <a href="https://github.com/oscgonfer">Oscar</a> set up an <a href="https://www.hivemq.com/blog/how-to-get-started-with-mqtt/">MQTT</a> broker on his Raspberry Pi and got all peers to exchange data from their own projects.
 MQTT is a machine-to-machine connectivity protocol following a publish/subscribe architecture:</p>